UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

       status: [ success, failure ]
 ```

-The `tidy_up` step is configured to run on successful and failed builds and removes the generated namespace.
+The `tidy_up` step is configured to run on both successful and failed builds and removes the generated namespace.

 > Please note that this is only an example.
 Parts of this will need to be modified depending on your application. `KUBE_SERVER` AND `KUBE_TOKEN` will need to be set as Drone secrets similar to how they were set in the [Deploying to ACP section](#deploying-to-acp).
+Also note that these commands do not have to be in the Drone yaml; they can be put into a seperate file and called as normal in the pipeline.

 You can run tests or any other task that interacts with the deployed service by adding a step in the pipeline between the `deploy_to_ci` and `tidy_up`.
 As an example, you can use `wget` to check that your service works: